MULTICULTURAL ADVISORY COMMITTEE

-The Multicultural Subcommittee of Utah’s COVID-19 Task Force is committed to transparency to help build trust with underrepresented communities.
+The Multicultural Advisory Committee is committed to transparency to help build trust with underrepresented communities.
 We seek to develop within the first two weeks of our formation a clear and structured plan for outward facing engagement.

 MEETINGS & EVENTS

-Multicultural Subcommittee meetings are held on a weekly basis (Fridays at 3 PM).
+Multicultural Advisory Committee meetings are held on a weekly basis (Fridays at 3 PM).
 In addition, several dedicated strategy teams will meet more frequently to develop efforts that address immediate needs.

-We will host our first Virtual Public Town Hall to receive input on the Multicultural Subcommittee’s work within one month of our first meeting, which was held May 1, 2020.
+We will host our first Virtual Public Town Hall to receive input on the Multicultural Advisory Committee's work soon.
 Please regularly check our website for updates.

 Who We Are